Microsoft Teams’ pricing explained

 Microsoft Teams Essentials plan

-Microsoft Teams Essentials is priced at $4 per user per month when paid annually or $4.80 per user per month if you pay monthly.
-It provides access to the core meeting features of Teams.
+Microsoft Teams Essentials is priced at $4 per user per month when paid annually or $4.80 per user per month if paid monthly.
+This plan gives you access to the core meeting features of Teams.

-It doesn’t come with the typical Office app bundling, which means you won’t have access to other Microsoft apps such as Word, Excel, Outlook, etc. That functionality costs extra and it’s included in the next, more expensive Microsoft Teams Business Basic Plan.
+It doesn’t come with the typical Office app bundling, so you won’t get other Microsoft apps such as Word, Excel, Outlook, etc. That functionality costs extra, and it’s included in the next, more expensive Microsoft Teams Business Basic Plan.

-But, before we dive deep into that, let’s take a look at what the Essentials plan has to offer.
+But before we dive deep into that, let’s look at what the Essentials plan offers.

 What do you get with the Essentials plan?